spurll/slackutils/readme.md

 A Note on Slacker
 =================

 There is at least one other Slack API implementation out there on PyPI.
 [Slacker](https://pypi.python.org/pypi/slacker/0.3.3) is a full-feature implementation of Slack's API and does exactly what it says on the tin.
 Slack's API is powerful, but pretty raw.
-It's my intention to make this Slack Utils a little easier to work with (with fuzzy destination matching, handling datetimes and lists, and the like).
+It's my intention to make SlackUtils a little easier to work with (with fuzzy destination matching, handling datetimes and lists, and the like).
 Slacker may be more in line with what you're looking for, so you should to check it out.

 License Information
 ===================